Norths Devils: 1990s

 In the 1990s, along with many other Queensland clubs, Norths suffered heavily financially.
 Eventually it came to the stage that in 1998 they became a feeder club with National Rugby League newcomers, the Melbourne Storm, which attracted much needed finance, as well as some quality players, as well as securing the Devils' future.
 Also in 1998, the club won its first First Grade premiership since 1980, beating Wests in the Grand Final.

 2000s

-In the 2006 NRL Grand Final Melbourne's 17 man team had 13 players who had played with Norths in past years, including Matt Geyer, who won a Premiership with the Devils in 1998 and Melbourne in 1999.
-In the 2006 Tri-Nations series, 4 Norths players graduated to the Australian Kangaroos squad and 2 players, via Melbourne Storm, represented New Zealand Kiwis.
+In the 2006 NRL Grand Final Melbourne's 17-man team had 13 players who had played with Norths in past years, including Matt Geyer, who won a Premiership with the Devils in 1998 and Melbourne in 1999.
+In the 2006 Tri-Nations series, 4 Norths players graduated to the Australian Kangaroos squad and 2 players, via Melbourne Storm, represented New Zealand Kiwis..

 In 2008 the Devils signed a partnership agreement with the Brisbane Broncos which sees developing Broncos players train with and compete for the Devils in the Intrust Super Cup.

 In 2018 Rohan Smith was recruited to be the Head Coach of the club.
 In 2019 he led the Devils to the finals, with the team falling agonizingly short of progressing past the first round.

+In 2021, Norths won their first premiership since the 1998 season beating The Wynnum Manly Seagulls in the Grand Final as well as achieving the minor premiership.
+Such success was replicated the following season when Norths won the 2022 Queensland Cup with a 16-10 victory over club rivals Redcliffe marking The Devils first "back to back" premiership run in the Queensland Cup era.
+Norths also won the 2024 Cup, also in a final over Redcliffe.

+Under Coach Dave Elliott on 6 October 2024, Norths claimed their first NRL State Championship defeating the NSW Cup winners Newtown 20-18.